Vilhelm Moberg: Early life

-Karl Artur Vilhelm Moberg was born in 1898 on a farm outside of the town Emmaboda in the Parish of Algutsboda in Småland, in southern Sweden.
+Karl Artur Vilhelm Moberg was born in 1898 on a farm outside the town Emmaboda in the Parish of Algutsboda in Småland, in southern Sweden.
 He was the fourth child of six, of whom only three survived into adulthood.
 His forebears were soldiers and small farmers.
 He lived the first nine years of his life at the tenement soldier's cottage in Moshultamåla that his father Karl Moberg, a territorial soldier, took over in 1888.

 In 1907 the family moved to a small farm in the village of Moshultamåla.
 This had been the family home of his mother Ida Moberg; they had lost it due to poverty.
 Money from her family in America enabled them to buy the property back.
 Moberg had only limited schooling from 1906 until 1912.
 However, as a child he was an avid reader; he published his first writing at the age of 13.

 Moberg worked as a farmer and forest laborer, and later at glassblowing before and between his various studies.
 In 1916 he nearly emigrated to the United States, following his uncle and aunt, but ultimately decided to remain in Sweden with his parents.
-Largely self-educated, Moberg studied at Kronoberg County Folk High School in Grimslöv from 1916 to 1917, and at Katrineholms Praktiska Skola, a private school in Katrineholm, from 1917 to 1918.
+Largely self‑educated, Moberg studied at Kronoberg County Folk High School in Grimslöv from 1916 to 1917, and at Katrineholms Praktiska Skola, a private school in Katrineholm, from 1917 to 1918.
 Moberg contracted the Spanish flu in 1918, and was sick for half a year.
-After his illness, Moberg took a position on the newspaper Vadstena Läns Tidning in Östergötland which published many of his stories between 1919 and 1929.
+After his illness, Moberg took a position on the newspaper Vadstena Läns Tidning in Östergötland, which published many of his stories between 1919 and 1929.

 In 1926, Moberg made his breakthrough as a playwright when his comedy Kassabrist had a successful run in Stockholm.
 He published his first novel Raskens the following year.
-Moberg became a full-time writer when the success of Raskens enabled him to devote himself entirely to writing.
+Moberg became a full‑time writer when the financial success of Raskens enabled him to devote himself entirely to writing.

 Author

-Many of his works have been translated into English, and he is well-recognized in the English-speaking world among those interested in Scandinavian culture and history.
+Many of his works have been translated into English, and he is well‑recognized in the English‑speaking world among those interested in Scandinavian culture and history.
 In his autobiographical novel, A Soldier with a Broken Rifle (Swedish: Soldat med brutet gevär), he speaks to the importance of giving voice to the downtrodden, illiterate classes of his forebears.
-This viewpoint also formed his History of the Swedish People, I-II (Swedish: Min svenska historia, berättad för folket, I-II), published in 1970–71 in both Swedish and English.
+This viewpoint also formed his History of the Swedish People, I–II (Swedish: Min svenska historia, berättad för folket, I–II), published in 1970–71 in both Swedish and English.
 He had intended the history to have more volumes, but he never finished it.

-As a playwright, Moberg wrote 38 works for the stage or for radio (1919-1973).
+As a playwright, Moberg wrote 38 works for the stage or for radio (1919–1973).
 Some were produced as lighter classics of the Swedish stage and television, or were adapted as feature films by directors such as Ingmar Bergman (Lea och Rakel/Leah and Rachel; Malmö City Theatre 1955) and Alf Sjöberg (Domaren/The Judge; 1960).